History and the Humanities Curriculum for the Adolescent Aged Twelve to Fifteen Years

 • Connections across places, including transport, ICT, trade

-• Impact of production and exchange on places
+• Impact of production and exchange on Australia and to our neighbours in the world

 b) Economics and Business: